MKlimkowicz/AI_Test_Automation/README.md

 # AI Test Automation Framework

-An intelligent test automation framework that uses GPT-4o-mini to automatically generate, execute, and self-heal tests with AI-powered reporting.
+An intelligent test automation framework that uses Claude (Anthropic) to automatically generate, execute, and self-heal tests with AI-powered reporting.

 ## Features